-This puffy spike stitch bag is the perfect bag for all your needs, It’s the perfect size for carrying your crochet projects, books, or anything you normally take along in a purse.
+This puffy spike stitch crochet tote bag pattern is the perfect bag for all your needs.
+It’s the perfect size for carrying your crochet projects, books, as a market tote, or for anything you normally take along in a purse.

 One tester did not single crochet into first stitch; instead she counted her chain 1 as her first stitch.
 And I swear her bag came out looking straighter than mine.
 So this is definitely worth a try.

 And another tester suggested not to make the chain 1 and just single crochet into the first stitch.
 To be honest, I didn’t think this could be done, but it does work.
 It’s a bit awkward at first, but it totally eliminates the bulk of the chain-1.